 Abbott says that most one-person mainstream contracting businesses would be unlikely to fall foul of common law dividend rules, but contractors who diversify their business into other areas – such as software, employment businesses, investments or property – should be aware that directors need to act in the interests of the company and protect company assets.
 In this situation if paying a dividend could jeopardise the assets of overall health of the business then it could be declared illegal.

-“The alternative is to use a simple calculation – subtracting expenses including any salary, from fee-income revenues, taking off a further 21% to allow for corporation tax.
+“The alternative is to use a simple calculation – subtracting expenses including any salary, from fee-income revenues, taking off a further 20% to allow for corporation tax.
 The figure left is profit,” says Abbott.
-“Technically what’s left can be paid as a dividend, but ideally contractors should not take the full profits so there is spare cash for any adjustments that are made at year end.”
+“Technically what’s left can be legally paid as a dividend, but ideally contractors should not take the full profits so there is spare cash for any adjustments that are made at year end.”

 How to correct an illegal dividend